Lynsey Clarke: National

 In 2017 she won the pairs and fours titles at the Australian National Bowls Championships and in 2021, she won her 8th & 9th Australian Open crown, this time in the pairs and fours.
+In 2022, she won her 10th title at the Australian Open.

+In 2023, Clarke won the Australian National Bowls Championships pairs title with Claire Turley and in 2025, she won the Australian Open fours title.